pepeL95/MoEtonomous/MoE/readme.md

-# coMoE uso la mierda esta?...get it? 😆
+# coMoE uso la mierda esta?

 - MoEs are an abstraction of a LangGraph spanning tree.
 - Basically, we just: